integralfx/MemTestHelper/DDR4 OC Guide.md

    * You can enable Round Trip Latency under Memory Training Algorithms to let the board attempt to train RTL and IOL values.
    * If you can't boot, you can try tweaking the skew control values.
      More info [here](https://rog.asus.com/forum/showthread.php?47670-Maximus-7-Gene-The-road-to-overclocking-memory-without-increasing-voltage).
 * tXP (and subsequently PPD) has a major impact on AIDA64 memory latency.
-See [here](https://www.reddit.com/r/overclocking/comments/hpqsfc/txp_the_underrated_memory_timing/).
 * RTT Wr, Park and Nom can have a massive impact on overclocking.
 The ideal values may depend on your board, your memory IC and density.
 The "optimal" values will let you clock higher with less memory controller voltage.
 Some boards reveal the auto values (MSI) while others don't (Asus).
 Finding the perfect combination is time-consuming but very helpful for advanced tuning.
 * On some motherboards, enabling XMP can allow for better overclocking.
   * Thanks to Bored and Muren for finding and verifying this on their Asrock motherboards.

 ### AMD
 * Try playing around with ProcODT if you can't boot.
 This setting determines the processor on-die termination impedance.
 According to [Micron](https://www.micron.com/support/~/media/D546161C2C6140BCB0BAEE954AA53433.pdf), higher settings of ProcODT can lead to more stable RAM, but trade off potentially needing higher voltages.
 On Ryzen 1000 and 2000, you should try values between 40Ω and 68.6Ω due to the considerably weaker memory controller.
 On Ryzen 3000 and 5000, [1usmus](https://www.overclock.net/forum/13-amd-general/1640919-new-dram-calculator-ryzena-1-5-1-overclocking-dram-am4-membench-0-7-dram-bench-480.html#post28049664) suggests 28Ω - 40Ω.
 Lower settings may be harder to run but potentially helps with voltage requirements.
+Higher values may aid with stability, though according to [Micron](https://media-www.micron.com/-/media/client/global/documents/products/technical-note/dram/tn4040_ddr4_point_to_point_design_guide.pdf?la=en&rev=d58bc222192d411aae066b2577a12677), values of ODT above 60Ω are only suitable for extremely weak memory controllers and lower power solutions.
 This seems to line up with [The Stilt's](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html) settings.
   > Phy at AGESA defaults, except ProcODT of 40.0Ohm, which is an ASUS auto-rule for Optimem III.
 * Lower SOC voltage and/or VDDG IOD may help with stability.
 * On Ryzen 3000 and 5000, higher CLDO_VDDP can help with stability above DDR4-3600.
   > Increasing cLDO_VDDP seems beneficial > 3600MHz MEMCLKs, as increasing it seems to improve the margins and hence help with potential training issues.
 Source: [The Stilt](https://www.overclock.net/forum/10-amd-cpus/1728758-strictly-technical-matisse-not-really-26.html).

-  > This value is not to exceed 1.10v on Ryzen 3000 and 5000, and should always be restricted to at least 0.10v less than DRAM Voltage.
+  > This value is not to exceed 1.10V on Ryzen 3000 and 5000, and should always be restricted to at least 0.10V less than DRAM Voltage.
 Source: [AMD](https://community.amd.com/t5/blogs/community-update-4-let-s-talk-dram/ba-p/415902)
 * When pushing FCLK around 1800MHz intermittent RAM training errors may be alleviated or completely eliminated by increasing VDDG CCD.

 # Useful Links